wds4/DCoSL/bounties/curatedLists/phase1/userExperience.md

 - list description
 - list author, with author details (icon, name, etc)
 - date of list submission
-- optional: raw json corresponding to the `word` and nostr event (relevant to Bonus #2)

-### seed user selection

-After making selections for list and seed user, the site will display:
-- basic list information, including list name, list description, the author of the list, and when it was created
-- all items that have been submitted to that list, with the ability to view each item name, item description, author of the item, and date of submission
+- all items that have been submitted to that list, with the ability to view data for each item including item name, item description, author of the item, and date of submission
+- optional: raw json corresponding to all relevant `words` and nostr events (if implementing Bonus #2)

 In addition, the viewer should be able to review all attestations relevant to the selected list.
 Attestations are submitted as kind: 39901 events.
-(Pretty Good Apps will make it easy for you to see how these events are formatted.)
 There are two types of attestations:
 - endorse (or reject) an item as "belonging" or not belonging on the list to which it is submitted
 - endorse (or reject) a user as being a trusted (or not) curator of that particular list

+### seed user selection

 The options for seed user will consist of all users who have received attestations as Curators of that particulat list.
 In addition, the visitor should have the ability to add any arbitrary npub as seed user.